-Her research interests center around teacher quality of care, classroom environment, and children's social and emotional development.
-Within this, her work also focuses on exploring the diverse, unique and fragile conflict-laden context to better understand the cultural nuances that prevail in schools and how those impact children's social environment and their development.
+Her research interests center around policies in early childhood; teacher quality of care, classroom environment, and children's social and emotional development; exploring the diverse, unique, and fragile conflict-laden context to better understand the cultural nuances that prevail in schools and how those impact children's social environment and development.